ClaudeCluster/claudecluster/docs/CONTRIBUTING.md

 1. Open an Issue to discuss ideas, bugs, or features
 2. For larger changes, start with an RFC Issue to converge on design
-3. Create a branch from `main` and make focused changes with clear rationale
+3. **Fork the repository** and create a feature branch from `develop`
-4. Ensure docs are updated when behavior or interfaces change
+4. Make focused changes with clear rationale and ensure docs are updated
-5. Use conventional commits (see below)
+5. Use conventional commits (see below) and sign all commits with DCO
-6. Submit a PR with context and checklists
+6. Submit a PR to merge your feature branch into `develop`
+7. Address review feedback and ensure all status checks pass

+## Branch workflow

+We use a **develop/main** branching strategy with strict protection rules:

+- **`develop`** (default): Integration branch for new features and changes
+- **`main`**: Stable branch for releases, merged from develop

+**All changes require:**
+- Pull request with 1+ reviewer approval
+- Passing status checks (lint, security scan, file structure)
+- Code owner review (when applicable)
+- DCO sign-off on all commits

+**No direct pushes allowed** - this applies to all contributors including maintainers.

 ## Conventional commits